mlswg/mls-protocol/draft-ietf-mls-protocol.md

 A member of the group creates a Commit message and the corresponding Welcome message at the same time, by taking the following steps:

-* Construct an initial Commit object with `updates`, `removes`, `adds`, and `ignored` fields populated from Proposals received during the current epoch, and an empty `path` field.
+* Construct an initial Commit object with `updates`, `removes`, and `adds` fields populated from Proposals received during the current epoch, and an empty `path` field.

 * Generate a provisional GroupContext object by applying the proposals